 A collection of recipes needs to be associated with a subject more precise than just a family favourite collection.

 Think about your theme before you start.
-Perhaps recipes of an international cuisine, a special cooking method like Instant Pot or even seasonal recipes.
+Perhaps recipes of an international cuisine, a special cooking method like Instant Pot, sheet pan dinners or even seasonal recipes.

 The more focussed your theme of recipes, the easier it will be to promote our book.